rupambhardwaj4/Campus-code/readme.md

    Commit changes 💡

    Make a pull request 🚀

+🤝 Contributing

+We welcome student contributors from all backgrounds.
+You can help by:

+Reporting issues 🐞

+Suggesting features 💡

+Improving UI/UX 🎨

+Adding more resources 📚

+Check out our CONTRIBUTING.md
+ for details.

+📢 Community

+Be part of our journey 🚀

+Share ideas

+Connect with peers

+Build & learn together